New Member Eligibility Bylaws (Article III: Members, Section 3 Updated)

 Article VII: Committees

 The Society shall have the following standing committees: Nominating, Scholarship/Fellowship, Faculty Advisor Award, Rho Chi Lecture Award, Chapter Awards, Auditing, and Communications.
 These committees shall report each year at the Annual Convention of the Society.

 Nominating Committee: The Nominating Committee shall consist of the Immediate Past-President, who serves as Chair, and the Regional Councilors.
 Councilors from the even-numbered regions shall be appointed to the committee in even-numbered years and those from the odd-numbered regions shall be appointed to the committee in odd numbered years.
-It shall be the duty of the Nominating Committee to provide nominees for the office of President-elect and Councilors for the even-numbered regions in odd-numbered years and for Secretary, Historian and Councilors for the odd-numbered regions in even-numbered years.
+It shall be the duty of the Nominating Committee to provide nominees for the office of President-elect, Treasurer, and Councilors for the even-numbered regions in odd-numbered years and for Secretary, Historian, and Councilors for the odd-numbered regions in even-numbered years.
 The Committee shall develop a slate of new officers and councilors by October when the Committee will present the slate for review by the full Executive Council.

 Faculty Advisor Award Committee: The Faculty Advisor Award Committee shall consist of the Award recipients from the previous three years.
 The recipient with three years tenure on the committee shall act as chair.
 It shall be the duty of the Faculty Advisor Award Committee to solicit nominations and select the recipient of the Rho Chi Faculty Advisor Award.

 Rho Chi Lecture Award Committee: The Rho Chi Lecture Award Committee is composed of three members appointed by the National President.
 The appointment is for three years.
 The Historian shall serve as ex-officio Chair of the Committee.
 It shall be the duty of the Lecture Award Committee to: review the nominations process and recommend changes that would improve the number of nominations received by the Executive Council; solicit nominations for the Rho Chi Lecture Award; present the top nominees to the Executive Council; and coordinate the hosting of the Rho Chi Lecture Award recipient at the National Convention.